-Some researchers use a version of the Dividend Discount Model (DDM) to estimate a forward-looking measure of the expected equity market return, then deduct the current risk-free rate to estimate an implied ERP.
-There is a website that has gained some recognition in the valuation world by showing implied ERP estimates over time for a variety of countries.59 This site estimated an implied Australian ERP at the end of December 2020 of 4.6%, which is much lower than the historical ERP.
+Some researchers use a version of the Dividend Discount Model (DDM) to estimate a forwardlooking measure of the expected equity market return, then deduct the current risk-free rate to estimate an implied ERP.
+There is a website that has gained some recognition in the valuation world by showing implied ERP estimates over time for a variety of countries.77 This site estimated an implied Australian ERP at the end of June 2022 of 3.7% (an indication significantly lower than the historical ERP), which compares with an implied ERP of approximately 5.0% in February 2020, immediately prior to the onset of the pandemic.
+This decline in implied ERP estimates is inconsistent with corporate bond risk premia and short-term market volatility trends.

 The range of implied ERPs for Australia is also quite wide, varying from 2.4% to 7.7% over the entire time horizon (January 1998-present, monthly) for which the Australian implied ERP is calculated.
 The lower end of the range may represent an unreasonable proxy for a forward-looking ERP estimate.
-However, the general trends over time do appear to reflect substantive changes in market volatility: the implied Australian ERP estimates are consistent with other risk measures discussed earlier.
-For example, the highest implied ERP of 7.7% was reached on November 2008, at the height of the Global Financial Crisis.
+However, the general trends over time do appear, in general, to reflect substantive changes in market volatility: the implied Australian ERP estimates are consistent with other risk measures discussed earlier.
+For example, the highest implied ERP of 7.7% was reached in November 2008, at the height of the Global Financial Crisis.
 More importantly, after COVID-19 was declared a pandemic on March 11, 2020, there was noticeable surge in the implied ERP for Australia, reaching a high of 6.8% at the end of March.
+This was followed by a decline through the end of June 2022, which is consistent with the fall in market volatility, but this implied ERP measure has yet to reflect the increase in equity market volatility towards the end of the 2022 financial year.